coreos/fedora-coreos-tracker/.github/ISSUE_TEMPLATE/rebase.md

 - [ ] Bump `releasever` in `manifest.yaml`
 - [ ] Update the repos in `manifest.yaml` if needed
-- [ ] Run `cosa fetch --update-lockfile`
+- [ ] Run `cosa fetch --dry-run --update-lockfile`
+    - this updates the x86_64 lockfile - the others will get updated when `bump-lockfile` runs.
+    - in the future we may support [this](https://github.com/coreos/coreos-assembler/issues/3088) in `cosa fetch` directly
 - [ ] PR the result

+- [ ] Re-enable `next-devel` if needed ([docs](https://github.com/coreos/fedora-coreos-pipeline/tree/main/next-devel))
+- [ ] Disable `branched` stream since it is no longer needed.
+    - Update [config.yaml](https://github.com/coreos/fedora-coreos-pipeline/blob/main/config.yaml) to comment out the `branched` stream definition.

 ### Ship rebased `next`

 - [ ] Ship `next`
-- Set a new update barrier for N-2 on `next`.
+- [ ] Set a new update barrier for the final release of N-1 on `next`.
 In the barrier entry set a link to [the docs](https://docs.fedoraproject.org/en-US/fedora-coreos/update-barrier-signing-keys/).
-See [discussion](https://github.com/coreos/fedora-coreos-tracker/issues/480#issuecomment-631724629).
+See [discussion](https://github.com/coreos/fedora-coreos-tracker/issues/480#issuecomment-1247314065)

 ## Preparing for Fedora (N) GA